What are the Requirements to Sign Up for a Credit Card?

 If you’re a student, one option is applying for a student credit card to start your credit history.

 You can also become an authorized user on someone’s account, such as a parent or spouse.
-As an authorized user, you have the ability to make purchases and pay down a balance on the account, and you may build your credit with responsible use.1
+As an authorized user, you have the ability to make purchases and pay down a balance on the account, which can help you build credit.

 What to consider when signing up for a credit card